StevanFreeborn/OnspringCLI/README.md

     - **Bulk** - Delete all attachments from fields on records in an app.
 See [Bulk Delete Attachments](https://github.com/StevanFreeborn/OnspringCLI/wiki/Attachments-Delete-Bulk) for more information.
   - **Transfer** - Transfer attachments from fields on records in one app to fields on records in another app.
 See [Transfer Attachments](https://github.com/StevanFreeborn/OnspringCLI/wiki/Attachments-Transfer) for more information.
   - **Report** - Generate a report of attachments in an app.
 See [Attachment Report](https://github.com/StevanFreeborn/OnspringCLI/wiki/Attachments-Report) for more information.
+- **Records** - Commands for working with records in an Onspring instance.
+  - **Find**
+    - **References** - Locate all references to set of content records in one app from all other apps.
+See [References Find Records](https://github.com/StevanFreeborn/OnspringCLI/wiki/Records-Find-References)

 **Note:** The app will prompt you for any required information that is not provided via the command line.